EtherTyper/cayman-theme/README.md

 # Using with Other Systems

 If you'd like to use this theme with Jekyll, Pietro Menna has put together a package to make it easy.
 You can find it at https://github.com/pietromenna/jekyll-cayman-theme As for WordPress theming options, EtherTyper has put together a paclage for that too.
-Its aailable at https://github.com/EtherTyper/cayman-wp
+Its available at https://github.com/EtherTyper/cayman-wp

 # License